dc4eu/educational-pilot/eidas-scenarios/scenario2/trust_modes_bridge.md

 ## 4. Example: Universidad Carlos III de Madrid

-The Universidad, a non-qualified TSP, issues EAAs (e.g., academic diplomas) to EUDIW, using EBSI and an X.509v3 certificate.
+The Univeristy, a public sector body – authentic source, issues EAAs (e.g., academic diplomas) to EUDIW, using EBSI and an X.509v3 certificate.

 ### 4.1 DID and DID Document